LordAfterEight/rvmasm/README.md

 <details open>
   <Summary> Explanation </Summary>

 `var` is used to create variables.
-Currently a variable can only hold a single value (i.e. not a `str`).
+Currently a variable can only hold a single value (i.e. not a `str`) from 0x0 to 0xEFFF.
 Variables can be loaded into registers, be stored to from registers or be printed to the screen using `draw var <variable>`.
 Examples:
 ```ruby
 var age = num 34
 var addr = lit 0xBEEF